 Step Two: Add marshmallows to melted butter and continue to heat on low until almost melted and you are left with just gooey marshmallows.
 We like to use a silicone spatula for this because the marshmallows won’t stick to it.

-Step Three: Mix in protein and vanilla!
-When marshmallows are almost completely melted, add the protein powder to the marshmallow mixture and continue to stir over low heat until powder is dissolved.
+Step Three: Mix in collagen and vanilla!
+When marshmallows are almost completely melted, add the collagen to the marshmallow mixture and continue to stir over low heat until the powder is dissolved.
 Then, add vanilla extract and stir.

 Step Five: Let cool and Enjoy!